 Some key topics relevant to new tenure-track faculty (e.g., scholarly writing, teaching and time management, work-life balance) will be covered in the yearlong orientation of monthly discussions, which may yield follow-up discussions with mentors.
 The mentoring pair may wish to periodically include department chairs in their discussions, though the mentoring process is complementary to the formal process for annual review, tenure, and promotion.
-The mentor or mentee can also contact me at any time for additional resources, suggestions, or to mediate between colleagues if problems arise.
+The mentor or mentee can also contact the Interim Associate Vice President for Faculty Affairs and Diversity at any time for additional resources, suggestions, or to mediate between colleagues if problems arise.

 Note that that the campus-wide mentoring program augments any orientation or mentoring that happens within a department, which tend to be more directly aligned with department-specific expectations and the annual review, tenure, and promotion processes.
 Tenure is a significant goal for tenure-track faculty, but it will not be their only professional goal and the mentor program takes seriously the Jesuit commitment to cura personalis as mentors help new faculty members create a sustainable balance between all aspects of their lives and think about long-term career success, before and after tenure.